galaxyproject/training-material/topics/dev/tutorials/tool-generators-advanced/tutorial.md

 - There is another sample bwa_test tool that achieves the same results using a bash script.
 - It does not need a command over-ride but is more typing because three positional parameters are named for readability.
-- Bash is probably more familiar to many ToolFactory users than mako templating.
+- Bash is probably more familiar to many ToolFactory users than mako/cheetah templating.
 - The effects of templating the command line can usually be achieved using bash or Python at the expense of needing to script the handling of parameters.

 > ### {% icon details %} `bwa_test_toolfactory_positional_bash` sample alternative.